Excellent Teaching

 What’s Your Sentence?

 What’s your sentence?
 What is one sentence that would convey what you are all about?
-I loved this idea when I saw it in this video: It’s part of Dan Pink‘s work on motivation, which I love.
-I started incorporating “What’s your sentence?” into a professional development experience I facilitate.
+I loved this idea when I saw it in this video: It’s part of Dan Pink‘s work on motivation, which I love and speak about in my trainings on internal motivation.
+I started incorporating “What’s

 Read More »